 In G 2/98 (OJ 2001, 413) the Enlarged Board of Appeal analysed the legislative intention behind Art.
 88(2), second sentence, EPC 1973 and concluded that a distinction has to be drawn between the two following cases.
 The legislator did not want several priorities to be claimable for the "AND" claim (e.g. a claim to features A and B, with the first priority document disclosing claim feature A alone and only the second priority document disclosing claim feature B).
 With regard to the "OR" claim the Enlarged Board drew the following conclusion from the historical documentation relating to the EPC 1973: where a first priority document disclosed a feature A, and a second priority document disclosed a feature B for use as an alternative to feature A, then a claim to A or B could enjoy the first priority for part A of the claim and the second priority for part B of the claim.
 It was further suggested that these two priorities might also be claimed for a claim directed to C, if the feature C, either in the form of a generic term or formula, or otherwise, encompassed feature A as well as feature B. The use of a generic term or formula in a claim for which multiple priorities were claimed in accordance with Art.
 88(2), second sentence, EPC 1973 was perfectly acceptable under Art.
 87(1) and 88(3) EPC 1973, provided that it gave rise to the claiming of a limited number of clearly defined alternative subject-matters.

-See also T 1443/05 (also referred to in point 2.1.7 above), in which the board concluded that the generic wording of claim 1 did not reveal any clearly defined alternative subject-matters which could have justified the priority right.
+On the other hand, in T 1443/05 (also referred to in this chapter II.D.3.1.7), the board concluded that the generic wording of claim 1 did not reveal any clearly defined alternative subject-matters which could have justified the priority right.

 In T 1877/08 the patentee had argued that at least for the overlapping portion of the ranges disclosed respectively in claim 1 of the patent in suit and in the priority document, the subject-matter of claim 1 was entitled to the first priority date.
 Referring to G 2/98 (OJ 2001, 413), the board held that the claimed amounts represented a continuum of a numerical range of values not corresponding to distinctive alternative embodiments.
 Consequently, no separable alternative embodiments, i.e. elements in the sense of Art.
 88(3) EPC, could be identified within that continuum.
 Hence, the subject-matter of claim 1 as a whole was not entitled to the claimed priority date.